To help clear London's air and improve health, the Ultra Low Emission Zone (ULEZ) is expanding again this Summer.

 The LEZ, which has been in place since 2008 requires that diesel vehicles weighing up to 3.5 tonnes entering Greater London meet at least Euro 3 emissions standards and heavier vehicles.

 When does the ULEZ operate, and how much does it cost?

 A daily ULEZ charge of £12.50 applies for non-compliant vehicles 24 hours a day, every day except Christmas Day.
 The charge applies in addition to the £15 Congestion Charge, which means that if you drive a non-compliant vehicle through central London while the Congestion Charge is in operation, you will have to pay a total of £27.50.

 The Congestion Charge operates from 7am to 6pm, Monday to Friday and Midday to 6pm on Saturdays, Sundays and Bank Holidays There is also a break from Christmas Day to the New Year’s Day bank holiday.

 Payment of the ULEZ charge covers a 24-hour period, from midnight to midnight.
 That means that if you’re driving in the zone before and after midnight, you’ll have to pay twice.

 The ULEZ has no barriers or toll booths.
-Instead, cameras read your number plate as you drive within the zone and check it against our database of UK-registered and non-UK registered vehicles.
+Instead, cameras read your number plate as you drive within the zone and check it against the database of UK-registered and non-UK-registered vehicles.
 This shows whether your vehicle meets the ULEZ emissions standards, is exempt, is registered for a discount, or if you have already paid the daily charge.

 If you are parked but don’t drive, you don’t need to pay the ULEZ charge.
 However, even if you make a short trip using a vehicle that doesn’t meet the ULEZ standards you need to pay the daily change.